BM-AI-solutions/decision-points/README.md

 - `workflow_steps`: Tracks individual steps within a workflow
 - `agent_states`: Stores agent-specific state data
 - `agent_tasks`: Tracks tasks assigned to agents

+The integration with ADK's `DatabaseSessionService` ensures that agent state is properly persisted and can be retrieved across sessions, providing a robust foundation for complex multi-agent workflows.

 ### Autonomous Income Generation Workflow